shapiromatron/hawc/docs/docs/development.md

 ### Loading a database dump

 If you have a database dump saved locally, you can load that in instead.
-If you have multiple databases, you can switch them on the fly in your local.py settings (see Django Settings Inheritance below).
+If you have multiple databases, you can switch them on the fly in your local.py settings (see Django Settings Inheritance above).

 ```bash